Central Kansas police chief who led raid on small weekly newspaper has resigned, official says

 TOPEKA, Kan.
 (AP) — The police chief who led an August raid on a small weekly newspaper in central Kansas has resigned, just days after he was suspended from his post, a City Council member confirmed Monday.

-City Council Member Ruth Herbel confirmed that the mayor announced Chief Gideon Cody’s resignation at Monday’s City Council meeting.
+City Council Member Ruth Herbel confirmed to The Associated Press that the mayor announced Chief Gideon Cody’s resignation at Monday’s City Council meeting.
+The announcement comes days after Cody was suspended for reasons that were not made public, and weeks after a local prosecutor said that there wasn’t sufficient evidence to justify the search of the Marion County Record.

+Cody did not immediately return a telephone message seeking comment about his resignation.
+The mayor also did not respond to a text and phone call about it.
+The public announcement of Cody’s resignation was initially reported by the Marion County Record and the Wichita Eagle.

-TOPEKA, Kan. __ Body camera video from a central Kansas police department’s raid of a weekly newspaper shows that an officer rifled through a desk drawer of a reporter who was investigating its chief and then beckoned the chief over to look at the documents he found.
+Cody’s departure comes after recently obtained body camera video from the search of the newspaper shows that an officer rifled through a desk drawer of a reporter who was investigating its chief.
+The video then shows the officer beckoning Cody over to look at the documents he’d found.
+The AP obtained the body camera video Monday through an open records request.

-The police chief leading the August raid on the Marion County Record then says, “Keep a personal file on me.
+Cody then says, “Keep a personal file on me.
 I don’t care,” the video shows.
 He’s briefly seen bending over, apparently to look at the drawer, before the other officer’s clipboard blocks the view of what the chief is doing.

-Marion Police Chief Gideon Cody obtained warrants for raids on the newspaper’s offices, the home of its publisher and a City Council member’s home by telling a judge that he had evidence of possible identity theft and other potential crimes tied to the circulation of information about a local restaurant owner’s driving record.
+Cody obtained warrants for raids on the newspaper’s offices, the home of its publisher and Herbel’s home by telling a judge that he had evidence of possible identity theft and other potential crimes tied to the circulation of information about a local restaurant owner’s driving record.
 But the newspaper and its attorney have suggested he might have been trying to find out what it had learned about his past as a police captain in Kansas City, Missouri.

 “This was all about finding out who our sources were,” Bernie Rhodes, the newspaper’s attorney, said Monday.